Custom Mechanical Equipment Designed Using Powerful 3D Modeling Software

 With a clear methodology and the power of Solidworks, Matrix Technologies provides clients a complete custom equipment solution.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our manufacturing process and automation engineering capabilities, contact Brandon Grodi, PE, Process Solutions Department Manager.
+To learn more about our manufacturing process and automation engineering capabilities, contact Brandon Grodi, PE, Department Manager of the Mechanical & Facilities Design Department.

 Learn More About: